DLu/tf_transformations/README.md

 ## Installation

+This package is available in full as a ROS binary, which you can install via

+    sudo apt install ros-$ROSDISTRO-tf-transformations

-To use this package, you need to manually install the `transforms3d` library.
+In older versions, you would need to manually install the `transforms3d` library via pip.

     sudo pip3 install transforms3d

-At the present time, you cannot install `transforms3d` via Ubuntu debian, nor can you force the installation of the `tf_transformations` package to also include `transforms3d`.

 ## Implementation
 Wherever possible, this library uses `transforms3d` to do the math for each of the functions.
 For functions that